Massimo Sarmi: Career

-Since June 2010 Massimo Sarmi is also chairman of the Global Cyber Security Center (Gc-Sec), the international study and research body for digital communication security established in Rome on the initiative of Poste Italiane.

 Poste Italiane

-Massimo Sarmi was appointed CEO of the Poste Italiane Group in May 2002 and has been reconfirmed three times (2005, 2008 and 2011).
+Massimo Sarmi was appointed CEO of the Poste Italiane Group in May 2002 and was reconfirmed three times (2005, 2008 and 2011).

-At the head of the Group, Massimo Sarmi has developed a strategy for strengthening the post office network, technological innovation, expansion of the range of services and entry into new business sectors, obtaining significant results on the financial level.

-Poste Italiane, under the guidance of Massimo Sarmi, has established relationships with important national and international players, such as UPS, Finmeccanica, Russian Post, Microsoft, IBM, HP, Cisco, Vodafone and Ferrovie dello Stato.
+At the head of the Group, Massimo Sarmi developed a strategy for strengthening the post office network, technological innovation, expansion of the range of services and entry into new business sectors, obtaining significant results on the financial level.
+Poste Italiane, under the guidance of Massimo Sarmi, established relationships with important national and international players, such as UPS, Finmeccanica, Russian Post, Microsoft, IBM, HP, Cisco, Vodafone and Ferrovie dello Stato.

-Poste Italiane, under the leadership of Massimo Sarmi, has been placed in the list of the "World's Most Admired Companies" drawn up by the US magazine Fortune, for five years.
+Poste Italiane, under the leadership of Massimo Sarmi, was placed in the list of the "World's Most Admired Companies" drawn up by the US magazine Fortune, for five years.
 In 2011 Poste Italiane has been placed in fifth position in the list of the leading global operators in the delivery sector.

 From July 2011 to April 2015 he is the chairman of the board of directors of Banca del Mezzogiorno – MedioCredito Centrale, a subsidiary of Poste italiane.

-Milano Serravalle – Milano Tangenziali

-On 6 October 2014 Sarmi became the CEO of Milano Serravalle – Milano Tangenziali.